-Employee experience (otherwise known as employee engagement) is the result of all the interactions an employee has with their employer.
-It’s a specialised field which focuses on creating a great working environment for organisations to get the most out of their people.
+Employee experience is the result of all the interactions an employee has with their employer.
+It’s a specialised field closely related to employee engagement which focuses on creating a great working environment for organisations to get the most out of their people.
 This, in turn, is likely to drive productivity, improve products and services, innovate, aid retention, and create a great employer brand to attract new talent.

 As an employee experience specialist, you also need to understand the manager/work relationship, proactively address the well-being agenda, and create a culture of trust within the organisation.
 Employee experience specialists can transform the way people feel about their work; it's in their gift to reposition the organisation into a culture of trust through active listening and action.

 Here are some of the activities you can expect to be involved in as an employee experience specialist:

 - Creating ways to measure and assess engagement (for example, surveys)

 - Designing approaches to communications which provide an employee voice

 - Reviewing management practices and their impact on the employee experience